IMPORTANT: PLEASE READ

 Most surgeons doing "bottom surgery" require that specific areas be cleared (no more hair growth) at least 10-14 days before the surgery day.

 It's SUPER IMPORTANT that you have enough time to clear your hairs before the surgery.
 It's a general rule that about 30% of visible pubic hair is active (anagen stage) and treatable & 70% remains inactive (telogen stage).
 Individual hairs go through 3 cycles of growth & shedding which takes about 3 months from the beginning stage to the last.
-We want to be able to catch all the hairs while they're grown out & not in hiding.
+We want to be able to catch all the hairs while they're in the anagen stage.

 If possible, make sure you have at least 9-12 months, give & take, to have time to do a thorough clearance.
 If you have a year or more, even better!
 The more time you have to clear the hairs, the less stress & more confident you will be in not having hair growth growing inside you.

 Most people can take up to 1 hr to 1.5hr sessions but it's dependent on the individual's pain threshold.
 It’s recommended to do weekly to bi-weekly sessions for faster results.

 The surgeon can catch & permanently remove remaining hairs during the actual surgery, called "cauterization."
 It's unclear to me how thorough "cauterization" is.
 Please ask your surgeon for concerns.

 It's less stressful to have a more thorough hair clearance before surgery than to have to remove hairs from deep within the urethra afterwards (which requires an additional surgery).

 BETTER TO BE SAFE THAN SORRY!